BanManagement/BanManager/README.markdown

-This is the official repositry for Ban Management.
+This is the official repository for Ban Management.

 BanManager is the Java based plugin for Bukkit and is released under the Creative Commons Attribution-NonCommercial-ShareAlike 2.0 UK: England & Wales